Incorporating Food into Manchester’s Climate Change Response

 Dr Jo Mylan and Mr Usman Aziz are undertaking work to addresses the inclusion of food systems in Manchester’s sustainability policymaking through two parts.

-Part One, which can be found below, outlines why food system innovation toward more sustainable food provision in Manchester should be a key part of a green and just recovery to the COVID-19 pandemic, paving the way for suggestions of how this can be achieved in Part Two, which is due to be published in autumn 2021.
+Part One, outlines why food system innovation toward more sustainable food provision in Manchester should be a key part of a green and just recovery to the COVID-19 pandemic, paving the way for suggestions of how this can be achieved in Part Two, both reports can be found below.